Personal ministry funds

 There are nine students in the program this school year (2019-2020)

 The recorded of new cases each day has been on a downward trend for several weeks in Senegal.
 At the end of November, the country was experiencing 10-20 new cases a day.
-Over the last seven days there has been an average of 45 new cases of COVID-19 per day.
-To date, there have been 14,193 confirmed cases with 293 deaths.
-3,549 are in quarantine or treatment of which 30 are serious cases in intensive care units.
+Over the last seven days there has been an average of 24 new cases of COVID-19 per day.
+To date, there have been 15,348 confirmed cases with 317 deaths.
+1,433 are in quarantine or treatment of which only seven are serious cases.
 The remaining confirmed cases have been released.
 Thies is reporting 1,029 confirmed cases.
 That's 228 new cases in the last two weeks.
-(From sante.gouv.sn/Actualites, 4:00 PM GMT, 11 September 2020)
+(From sante.gouv.sn/Actualites, 11:00 AM GMT, 16 October 2020)

 Hôpital Barthimée, a small Christian hospital provides quality health care in the midst of a 95% Muslim city of nearly 500,000 plus hundreds of surrounding villages.

 At the beginning of the pandemic, Dr. Phiri, Chief of Staff, says they don't have the funds to purchase needed supplies or hire needed staff.
 Protective wear, oxygen, and simple ventilators were still available in Senegal, but the supply would soon be exhausted.
 They need three additional nurses per eight-hour shift (nurses earn about $17/day).

 Our goal was to raise at least $20,000 to help Hôpital Barthimée weather this crisis and to love and care for people in the name of Jesus.
 So far, we've received about $7,200.

 We’re asking God